bhadrinath95/graphql/README.md

   	}
 }
 ```
-•	Here we use a lot of repetition.
+•	Here we use a lot of repetition. <br />
-•	We can create one fragment, we can use it in both place.
+•	We can create one fragment, we can use it in both place. <br />

 ```graphql
 query {